ManuelGanter/urban-inequality/README.md

 # Urban Inequality WWW

-This project represents the code we used for our paper titled "Predicting urban inequality using point-of-interest data"
+Code for the analysis of the paper titled "Predicting urban inequality using point-of-interest data"